cfpb/sbl-project/features/features.md

 - As a FI administrator, I want to be able to impersonate a user in the system, so that I can more easily help them with issues they encounter.
 SBL Help Desk impersonations.

 ## SBL Help
+Who do we need to talk to about the experience within SBL help for the SBL help administrators and platform users?

 ### User stories
 - As a SBL/SBL Help administrator, I want to be able to view the list of registered users so I can get more information about a specific user if needed.
 Will FI admin also manage FI association?
 - As an administrator, I want to be able to view the list of users’ associations.
+- As a filer, I want to get help with setting up my account, so that I can access the filing platform.
+- As a filer, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.